Right Upper Quadrant Pain

 The doctor will be able to get a reasonable idea of the reason for the pain by asking you some questions and examining you.
 They may want to test a sample of your urine.
 You may then have to have further tests, depending on their suspicions at this stage.
 These may be done urgently or in due course, again depending on their suspicions and how much pain you are in.
 Possible tests might include blood tests, an ultrasound scan, a look into your stomach and upper bowel with a camera (endoscopy) and other scans and 'scopes'.

-What are the usual tests?
+What are the usual tests for right upper quadrant pain?

 Your doctor will narrow the (enormous) field of possible diagnoses by talking to you and by examining you.
 They may be able to find the cause simply from doing so.
 For example, if they find the typical rash of shingles, you will need no further tests to find the cause.
 If they find a liver enlargement (unusual) this suggests the problem is in the liver.
 If examination is normal, that already rules out quite a few possible diagnoses.
 The doctor will certainly need to feel your tummy (abdomen) in the area you have the pain, but may also need to examine other parts too, such as the rest of your tummy and your chest.